ShreyVichare/ShreyVichare/README.md

-# 💫 About Me:
-You are a web developer with expertise in the MERN stack (MongoDB, Express.js, React, and Node.js).
+# 💫 About Me:Skilled in designing and building modern, scalable web applications.
+I focus on clean code, performance optimization, and delivering seamless digital experiences.

 ## 🌐 Socials: